imintinvestors/imintinvestors.com/content/article/20180319-what-the-market-has-learned.md

 ## Slow Auto Zoom Sales

+> Many investors are excited about Auto Zoom as a product.

 Auto Zoom is a product that has gotten many investors excited.
 And even if Imint often have stated that they have a high customer interest in the product and that the product has created some realy cool videos Imint has not been able launch the product with more customers then Wiko.
 Successfully creating and selling new products on the smartphone market is crucial to Imints long term success.
 In part to achieve higher royalty revenues with more unique products than the Vidhance Video Stabilization but also to replace revenue lost due to increasing competion in the video stabilization market.
 Much like Fingerprint Cards has experienced during 2017.

 To many investors the slow uptake of Auto Zoom by the customers signal that it might take longer time to establish a new product subcategory then Imint have been expecting so far.
 It also brings to mind the fact that the budget for a phone is limited.
 To make budget for a new feature the license costs of the existing features have to be lowered.
 If Imint fails to create a new must have products they will not have the bargaining postion to get a significantly higher price when adding Auto Zoom to the package then they do today when they only provide Video Stabilzation.
 New products might still be very important to keep up the existing customer revenues as competition on video stabilization increases but it might not add new revenue streams of a significant size as the video recording budget simple gets reallocated to new features but not actually increased.